adarshkumarsingh83/jmri-cmri/DOCUMENTS/cmri-steps.md

 ```

-### 9 step
+### 9 step (using jmri inbuilt panal to control the train)
 ```
 place engine on the programming track

-then open "panel pro" -> roster -> click on the Red button on roster now we hear the sound of the locomotive ensure the programming tack radio botton is slected in the botton then click on the new loco botton click the botton "read from the decoder" botton provide the long address and name then save it then select the loco on thee roster and then open the throttle to operate the engine
+then open "panel pro" -> roster -> click on the Red button on roster now we hear the sound of the locomotive ensure the "programming tack" radio botton is slected in the botton then click on the "new loco" botton click the botton "read from the decoder" botton provide the long address and name then click on the save button then place the loco on the main track/operattion track then then select the loco on thee roster and then open the throttle to operate the engine
 ```

-### 10 step
+### 10 step (using phone or table to control the train)
 ```
 then open "panel pro" -> preferences -> withrottle check the "start automatically with application" check box and save and restart